aspose-total/Aspose.Total-Products/total/en/python-net/conversion/mbox-to-ps/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert MBOX to PS?</h2>

+The MBOX format is a popular email format used by many email clients such as Mozilla Thunderbird, Apple Mail, and Microsoft Outlook.
+It is a text-based format that stores emails in a single file.
+However, the Portable Document Format (PS) is a widely used file format for documents, which is supported by many applications.
+Converting MBOX to PS allows users to access their emails in a more convenient and secure way.

-For a Python developer, who is trying to add a MBOX to PS conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word PS format.
+<h2>How Aspose.Total Helps for MBOX to PS Conversion?</h2>

+Aspose.Total for Python via .NET is a comprehensive package of APIs that can help Python developers automate the conversion process from MBOX to PS.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET, which are both part of the Aspose.Total for Python via .NET package.
+This package makes the conversion process easy and efficient.

+The conversion process is a two-step process.
+Firstly, the email is loaded and rendered into HTML using Aspose.Email for Python via .NET.
+Secondly, the converted HTML is loaded using Aspose.Words for Python via .NET and saved into the respective Word PS format.
+This process is simple and efficient, and can be done quickly and easily with the help of Aspose.Total for Python via .NET.

 {{% /blocks/products/pf/feature-page-summary %}}